-Approved for 1 Credit hours toward PHR, SPHR and GPHR recertification through the HR Certification Institute.
+Approved for 1 HR (General) Credit hours toward PHR, SPHR and GPHR recertification through the HR Certification Institute.
 Please be sure to note the program ID number on your re-certification application form.
 For more information about certification or re-certification, visit the HR Certification Institute website at www.hrci.com.
 The use of this official seal confirms that this Activity has met HR Certification Institute’s® (HRCI®) criteria for recertification credit pre-approval.

 Approved for 1 SHRM Professional Development Credits.
 Philly SHRM is recognized by SHRM to offer Professional Development Credits (PDCs) for SHRM-CP or SHRM-SCP.
 For more information about certification or re-certification, visit www.shrmcertification.org.